-Distillation is the process of separating components of a mixture by evaporating and then condensing the vapor into liquid, taking advantage of the fact that different elements or compounds have different boiling points.
-It has wide uses, from water purification and air distillation to extracting oils from organic matter and refining crude oil.
-Several distillation techniques have been developed over the years, including steam distillation.
+The process of steam distillation separates the substances of a mixture through evaporation, which then involves condensing the vapor back into liquid, taking advantage of the fact that different elements or compounds have different boiling points.
+It has wide uses, from water purification to extracting oils from organic matter and refining crude oil.

 Traditional distillation techniques require direct heating of the mixture to evaporate its contents.
 While this works well for most inorganic solutions and a few organic ones, there are many organic compounds that decompose at high temperatures, including many natural essential oils and aromatic compounds.
-According to Steam Distillation (see Reference 1), to ensure that the required organic compounds aren't destroyed, they must be evaporated at lower temperatures.
+To ensure the needed organic compounds do not get destroyed during steam distillation, technicians distill these compounds at lower temperatures.

 How It Works

-Most complex organic compounds are immiscible with water, meaning they don't dissolve in water but form a mixture instead, which separates if allowed to settle as the water settles down and the organic compounds float on top.
-The steam distillation process works on the principle that when a mixture of two or more immiscible liquids is heated while ensuring that the surfaces of both liquids are in contact with the atmosphere, the vapor pressure exerted by the system is increased.
+Most complex organic compounds don't dissolve in water but form a mixture instead, which separates if allowed to settle as the water settles down and the organic compounds float on top.
+The steam distillation process works on the principle that when a mixture of two or more undissolved liquids are heated, while ensuring that the surfaces of both liquids are in contact with the atmosphere, the vapor pressure exerted by the system increases.
 This is because it now becomes the sum of the vapor pressures of all of the components of the mixture combined together.
 This allows for evaporation of elements with high boiling points at much lower temperatures merely by allowing them to form a mixture with water.

-Steam is passed through the organic matter that contains the compounds to be separated.
+Steam passes through the organic matter that contains the compounds for separation.
 The steam condenses against that matter to form a mixture.
 That mixture gets heated further by more incoming steam, which continues to pass through the matter, evaporating the mixture.
 Due to the reduced vapor pressure, the required organic compounds also evaporate as a part of the mixture and are thus extracted from the organic matter.